2010–11 NCAA Division I men's basketball season: College Basketball Invitational

 The fourth College Basketball Invitational (CBI) Tournament was held beginning March 15 and ended with a best-of-three final, ending April 1.
 Creighton hosted Game 1 of the Championship Series, while Oregon hosted Games 2 and 3.
 Oregon defeated Creighton, 2 games to 1.

 CollegeInsider.com tournament

 The third CollegeInsider.com Postseason Tournament was held beginning March 14 and ended with a championship game on March 30.
 This tournament places an emphasis on selecting successful teams from "mid-major" conferences who were left out of the NCAA Tournament and NIT.
-Santa Clara defeated Iona 76–69 in the final, as Santa Clara's Kevin Foster was tournament MVP.
+Santa Clara defeated Iona 76–69 in the final, and Santa Clara's Kevin Foster was tournament MVP.